ryansafner/classwebtest/README.md

 # Instructions for Duplicating

+Instructions based on Alison Hill's [excellent guide](https://alison.rbind.io/post/2017-06-12-up-and-running-with-blogdown/) to setting up a website using blogdown.
+I assume you will use [Netlify](http://netlify.com) to deploy your website automatically from a GitHub repository, and then via your own hosting service, link your Netlify account to your hosted domain.

+You will need a git client, GitHub account, and link your GitHub account to `R Studio`.
+Follow Jenny Bryan's [excellent guide](http://happygitwithr.com).

 1. Create a new repository on [github](http://github.com)
-2. On your new repository, click the green **Clone or Download** button and copy the link
+2. In your new repository, click the green **Clone or Download** button and copy the link
 3. On your computer, navigate to a directory/folder where you will want to create a *new* directory/folder containing your website files.
-Once here, open a terminal/command prompt and type in `git clone thelinkyoucopiedtoyourrepositoryinstep2`
+Once here, open a terminal/command prompt and type in `git clone the_link_from_step2`
-4.
+4. In `R Studio`, install `blogdown` (`install.packages("blogdown")`) if you don't already have it.
+5. Install Hugo via `blogdown::install_hugo()`
+6. Start a `New Project` in `R Studio` from `Existing Directory` and then point it to the directory from Step 3.
+7. Edit your `*gitignore` file by adding a line with: `public/` so that it will work with Netlify ([here's why](https://bookdown.org/yihui/blogdown/version-control.html))
+8. Build your website with ` blogdown::new_site()` in the `R Studio` console
+9. Copy/paste my barebones course template

+# Additional Needs

+- Ensure you have the latest version of [pandoc installed](https://pandoc.org/installing.html)
+- Install [Pandoc sidenote](https://github.com/jez/pandoc-sidenote) (for converting footnotes to sidenotes, a la Tufte).
+This might require you to go down the rabbit hole a bit:
+    - I use a Mac, so I use `brew install jez/formulae/pandoc-sidenote`
+        - Why, by the way, you should have [homebrew](https://docs.brew.sh/Installation) installed, which requires command line tools in XCode (download XCode on the Mac App Store, and then install with `xcode-select --install` in a terminal)

 # Major Moving Parts